 In the wild and unpredictable Arctic, weather patterns and wildlife can disrupt even the best-laid plans.
 All of our itineraries are ‘suggested’– we strive to ensure your adventure is a trip of a lifetime.
 Each day’s activities take into consideration the dynamic environment we operate within, your interests, and may not always reflect the suggested itinerary outlined below.

-The flight to Clyde River departs Ottawa early in the morning.
+Arrival Instructions The flight to Clyde River departs Ottawa early in the morning.
 If you don’t live in the nation’s capital, we recommend booking your flight to Ottawa the day before.

 At Baffin Heli, your week includes five days of heli skiing.
 In addition to skiing the northernmost heli tenure in the world, the unique opportunity to experience local Inuit culture is an important aspect of what we offer our guests.
 These two day-experiences below will give you a taste of what you can expect during your stay:

-Heliskiing: Depart by helicopter from the Clyde River airport flying due West towards the height of the Arctic Cordillera.
+Heliskiing: Depart by helicopter from Basecamp Baffin flying due West towards the height of the Arctic Cordillera.
 Land atop Mount Wordie, the longest run in the area, where you will ski 4km of recrystallized Arctic powder to sea level.
 A large granite wall towers the Northeast face of Mount Wordie, and below a tumbling glacial tongue extends to the horizon.
 The helicopter awaits at the bottom of the run, ready to take you to your next slope of untouched powder.
 With 2.5 hours of flight time, you can ski as much as you want before taking the scenic flight back to Clyde River.

 Discover the unique Inuit culture and Arctic wildlife of Clyde River and surrounding area: go dog sledding to search for polar bears on the Baffin Bay sea ice, attend a drum dancing and throat singing performance - an art only found among the Inuit.
 Clyde River holds a unique traditional culture that is becoming increasingly rare in modern Inuit communities.

-After breakfast, board the flight for the return to Ottawa.
+Day 7 After breakfast, board the flight for the return to Ottawa.